lsst-dm/dmtn-208/index.rst

 Currently, pipeline tasks must be invoked via the command line, but the expectation is that pipelines will add a way of invoking a task via a Python API.
 Once that is available, each cutout worker can be a long-running Python process that works through a queue of cutout requests, without paying the cost of loading Python libraries and preparing supporting resources for each cutout action.

-The primary output of a cutout operation will be a FITS file.
+The primary output of a cutout operation in the initial implementation will be a FITS file.

+In the future, we are likely to add support for requesting other image types.
+In this case, after generating the FITS cutout, the worker will run an additional pipeline task to convert the FITS file to the requested image format.
+If multiple cutouts were requested via multiple filtering parameters, multiple images in the requested image format will be generated and all will be part of the result set and put in the output Butler collection.

 A single cutout request may request multiple cutouts from the same source image.
 In the language of the SODA specification, the cutout service permits only one ``ID`` parameter but allows multiple filtering parameters.